Lecture Notes on High Dimensional Linear Regression: Least Squares and Penalized Least Squares

+Since $L_n$ is quadratic with Hessian $\nabla_{\bm\theta}^2 L_n = \bm X'\bm X / n$, the estimation error will shrink when the loss has sufficient curvature in the directions of $\hat{\bm\eta}$.
+In a low-dimensional setting ($p \le n$), a simple sufficient condition ensuring sufficient curvature is that all eigenvalues of $\bm X'\bm X/n$ are uniformly bounded below by a positive constant, that is, for all $\bm\eta\in\R^p$:

+This global eigenvalue condition is stronger than what is required for the restricted eigenvalue assumption, but it guarantees the desired curvature of the loss function in every direction.

+In the high-dimensional regime ($p>n$), $\bm X'\bm X/n$ is singular and this uniform curvature condition cannot hold globally.
+However, Lemma \ref{lemma:lasso properties} shows that the lasso estimation error lies in the cone \(\mathcal C_3(\supp(\bm\theta_0))\).
+The restricted eigenvalue condition requires curvature only along these directions.
+Note that this condition does not require $\bm X_{S_0}$, the matrix formed by the columns of \(\bm X\) with index in \(S_0\), to have full column rank, nor does it imply $|S_0| \le \operatorname{Rank}(\bm X)$.
+It simply demands that the design has sufficient curvature within the cone of directions in which the lasso error can lie.
+Under this restricted curvature condition, a small loss difference still implies a small estimation error, even when $p \gg n$.

-Verifying that a given design matrix $\bm X$ satisfies the restricted eigenvalue condition is challenging.
-Developing methods to discover random design matrices that satisfy this condition with high probability remains an active area of research.
+Verifying that a given deterministic design satisfies the restricted eigenvalue condition is challenging.
+Developing probabilistic conditions ensuring that random designs satisfy it with high probability is an active area of research.